HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 # Setting up Data Collectors

 The Hyperview Data Collector collects and relays data back to the Hyperview platform.
-It covers the following functional areas: discovery, monitoring, control operations (for example, {ref}`setting control credentials <Setting-control-credentials>`), RFID asset tracking, and trap listening.
+It covers the following functional areas: discovery, monitoring, control operations (for example, {ref}`setting control credentials <setting-control-credentials>`), RFID asset tracking, and trap listening.

 You must register a Data Collector before it can relay information.
 You can only trigger the registration from the machine that hosts the Data Collector, and the process requires a unique, limited time, single use Registration Token for that particular Data Collector.